Timothy-nt/assessment_test/README.md

 The result of the query will be all rows from the "employees" table where the age is above 30 and the salary is above $50,000.
 The query is straightforward, easy to understand, and maintains good readability.
 It efficiently filters the data based on the specified conditions.

+Assessments Q4

+The bug in the code is related to the calculation of the average.
+The code currently performs integer division, which truncates the decimal part of the result.
+To fix this, we need to change the division operation to perform floating-point division.
+To fix the bug, we need to cast total to a double before performing the division.
+By casting total to double, the division operation will result in floating-point division instead of integer division.
+This ensures that the decimal part of the average is preserved.
+In the corrected code, the line double average = (double) total / numbers.length; performs the necessary floating-point division.
+The (double) casts the total to a double before the division is performed.
+The corrected code is well-structured, modular, and readable.
+It addresses the bug by using floating-point division to calculate the average correctly